Frazier Family Quarry

 Growth in the Shenandoah

 The rural nature of the Shenandoah Valley changed rapidly in the years after WWII as both the population and transportation needs boomed.
 Ready-mixed concrete emerged as an essential construction material.
-Bob and his brother-in-law opened Betts and Frazier Ready Mixed Concrete in 1915.
+Bob and his brother-in-law opened Betts and Frazier Ready Mixed Concrete in 1950.
 This same year he also opened the Waterman quarry on the west side of Harrisonburg.
 Both businesses thrived during the Interstate highway construction years.
 Bob sold the concrete business in 1972 to be able to spend more time with his two sons, Robert and Bibb.

-Quality for generations
+Quality for Generations

 With the rapid growth of Madison College, the Harrisonburg area also experienced tremendous growth.
 Soon Waterman plant was at capacity and TFQ needed to expand.
 North Quarry was permitted and opened in 1978.
 Bob Frazier was near retirement age and brought his sons into the business to extend the Frazier Quarry to the 3rd generation.
 By applying their diverse skill set, Robert and Bibb were able to build upon the rock solid foundation the previous two generations established by modernizing the company and continuing to provide quality products and service to the community.